abovewisdom/migraineapp/README.md

 # migraineapp

-This app is used to enter and track migraines.
-The MVP of this project will include the ability to create an account, log a migraine, and view the details for each migraine entered.
+This web app gives users the ability to track migraines and view basic trending statistics regarding their migraine attacks.
+This is a work in progress, you can see my plans for the app [here.](https://trello.com/b/7O7j14Ni/migraine-app) Eventually I plan on having this app hosted using services on AWS but this won't take place until the MVP(Minimal Viable Product) is complete.
+The MVP of this project will include the ability to create an account, log a migraine, and edit/view the details for each migraine entered.

 ## Getting Started